karanmonu/devops-reverse-proxy/readme.md

 - Proxy /service1 → service_1 container (Go app)
 - Proxy /service2 → service_2 container (Flask app)

-It also logs every request with timestamps and URLs.
-So you’ll see clean logs in real-time when requests hit the proxy.
+it also logs every request with timestamps and URL's.
+So you'll see clean logs in real-time when requests hit the proxy.

 ---
 ## ✅ Bonus Features